juri-sinitson/angular-monorepo/README.md

 ### Nx Cloud tries to execute a payed plan instead of the free one and fails
 **Cause**

+This seems to appear:
+1. On Windows 10 (other versions were not yet tested)
-This seems to appear du to a an outdated free plan organization or workspace in the cloud profile.
+2. Much less probably: due to a an outdated free plan organization or workspace in the cloud profile.

-**Solution**
+Or some out-of-sync with the current tokens you have in your nx cloud profile.

+**Possible solutions**
+1. Try it in current Ubuntu with the current stable NodeJS.
+This will most probably solve the issue.
+2. You can also try to delete the organization and recreate your nx cloud profile.
-Delete the organization and recreate.
-Try to avoid multiple organization in case of the free plan.
+Try to avoid multiple organizations in case of the free plan.

 # Update
 See [this](https://nx.dev/recipes/tips-n-tricks/advanced-update)